komlasapaty/datastore-entity/README.md

 user.type = EntityValue(3) # assign attribute value as a type of EntityValue
 user.save()
 ```
-The specific instance of the entity will now have `type` as a property.
+The specific instance of the entity will now have `type` as a property with corresponding value.

 #### Testing
 To initialize your model without connecting to datastore(eg. for the purposes of testing),